Routine Load

 Reference Manual

-The syntax for creating a Routine Load persistent load job is as follows:
+The syntax for creating a Routine Load persistent import job is as follows:

 CREATE ROUTINE LOAD [<db_name>.]<job_name> [ON <tbl_name>]